rayriffy/rayriffy-h/README.md

 Where's all query from
 ----------------------

-We query data from a custom JSON database [here](src/assets/database/data.json)
+We query data from a custom database [here](src/contents/database/code.js)

 Contributing
 ------------